logicx24/logicx24.github.io/_posts/2015-07-09-caching-with-jooq-and-redis.md

 So lets go through this.
 This is similar to above: we're going through the clauseList and checking if we're inside a particular clause.
 If we are, and the current QueryPart is a table, then it must be a table involved in a select query (either in the select from part, or as a joined table).

 The threadlocal code is a utility I had to use to allow table names that were extracted in this method to be passed to the ResultCache.java file so that they could be processed and used.
 There isn't a direct way for these two objects to communicate, as they are instantiated entirely separately, as you will soon see.
-So, the threadlocal syntax allows us to pass a variable (in this case, a list) between two objects, while ensuring that only the thread that placed the object must be the same as the thread that accesses it after.
+So, the threadlocal syntax allows us to pass a variable (in this case, a list) between two objects, while ensuring that the thread that placed the object must be the same as the thread that accesses it after.

 Invalidations
 -------------